For more information or questions, email us at email@example.com.

-Offshore students are integrated into the school and community.
-They live in a five-bedroom house in the North Haven village with a house parent and supervisory support of the Offshore Year Coordinator, participating in all aspects of the school and community.
+Offshore students are integrated into the school and community, living in a five-bedroom house in the North Haven village with house parents and supervisory support of the NHCS staff and community members.

-Students will also gain hands-on experiences in our state-of-the-art projects building that includes a variety of digital and manual tools to build boats, design electronic sensors, and Students will apply those skills to larger school projects, during community service, and through internships in the community.
+Students will also gain hands-on experiences in our state-of-the-art projects building that includes a variety of digital and manual tools to build boats, design electronic sensors.
+Students will apply those skills to larger school projects, during community service, and through internships in the community.

 Our School and Community